From transforming a small community through social work, counseling, analysis, or

 programs, such as Urban Immersion.

-Mold your own program of study to include social work, sociology, anthropology and,
+Mold your own program of study to include social work, sociology, and, well, anything.

 Research as an undergraduate.
 Present your findings at Juniata’s Liberal Arts Symposium

 Work at social organizations or pursue graduate study in a variety of fields, including

 bioanthropology, forensic science, social welfare and archeology.